Xe/site/blog/we-have-go-2.markdown

  - modules
 ---

 I've been using Go since Go 1.4.
-Since I started using Go so long ago, I’ve seen the language evolve significantly.
-The Go I write today is roughly the same Go as the Go I wrote back when I was still learning the language, but overall it’s evolved and changed into something similar yet different feeling in practice.
-Thinking back over the years, here are some of the biggest ticket items that really changed how I use Go on a daily basis:
+Since I started using Go then (2014-2015 ish), I’ve seen the language evolve significantly.
+The Go I write today is roughly the same Go as the Go I wrote back when I was still learning the language, but the toolchain has changed in ways that make it so much nicer in practice.
+Here are the biggest things that changed how I use Go on a regular basis:

 * The compiler rewrite in Go
 * Go modules